 The results of the above surveys took me back to my student-teaching days.
 Pre-service teachers take science methods courses to enhance their student-teaching experience to become better science teachers.
 However, research shows that more and more pre-service teachers are taking a “step back” into a sort of “reverse metamorphosis-instead of the lowly caterpillar metamorphosising into a beautiful butterfly, these enthusiastic and energetic student teachers, with a zeal to teach science to elementary students, were being transformed into the ineffective inservice science teachers thoroughly highlighted in the research literature” (Plourde, 2002).
 I find that teachers are reverting back to how they were taught science in elementary school when they start their careers.
 There are so many other pressures in your first year of teaching that all of the strategies that were learned are not used.

 This situation that is occurring all over Texas is similar to the situation at my school, which includes grades Pre-Kindergarten, Kindergarten, and First Grade.
 Teachers believe that there is no time in the day for science.
 In conversations with teachers at my school, I found that they feel very similar to the teachers surveyed by Texas A&M University’s Survey Research Group, as shown in Figure 1, above.
-Our school is constantly implementing new things from handwriting to reading, to math, but science seems to get pushed to the back.
+Our school is constantly implementing new things from handwriting to reading, to math, but science seems to get pushed to the back burner.
 With these findings in mind, there are several remedies that have been suggested to solve these problems in science education, but one solution might be the most effective: integrating science across the curriculum.
 If time is the problem, why not multi-task?
 Using NASA Endeavor resources through the courses I have taken, I aim to research these benefits and create a new research plan based on the findings to benefit my students, school, and district.

 Past Research Studies and Questions